Sharp Mary Birch Hospital for Women & Newborns

 Sharp Mary Birch Virtual Tour

 Sharp Mary Birch is San Diego’s only hospital dedicated exclusively to women.
 We deliver nearly 8,000 babies each year.

 Upon arrival at Sharp Mary Birch, please check in with our concierge team at the front desk.

 Our concierge will direct you to our triage department, where you will be assessed.
 Designated support persons will be registered and will receive a special wristband at the time of check-in.

-Your one designated support person is not permitted in triage.
 Upon check-in, our 18-bed triage unit assesses laboring mothers to determine the stage of their labor.

 Your stay in triage can last 30 minutes to a few hours.
 Ultimately, the triage unit will admit mothers in active labor to our labor and delivery floor, where she will be joined by her designated support person.